 Cook in Bulk

 If eating the same food day after day gets boring or you made more pasta sauce than you can eat in three to four days, portion into meals and freeze for later.
 Frozen food will stay safe for a lot longer.
-Foods that do not freeze well include cooked eggs, pasta, gravies and fried foods.
+Foods that do not freeze well include eggs in the shell, lettuce, cottage cheese and mayonnaise.
 Foods that do freeze well include soups, casseroles, breads and some vegetables.

 When In Doubt, Toss It Out

 Remember, leftovers don't last forever.
 Obviously, do not eat leftovers that are green and fuzzy or smell like a pair of old sneakers.
 But what if it's been in the refrigerator for a week and looks fine?
 Harmful bacteria, causing a foodborne illness, cannot be seen or smelled.
-Err with caution and toss all leftovers after three to four days.
+Err with caution and eat or freeze all leftovers before the three to four day time frame.

 Preparing dinners in advance and safely reheating them leaves time in the evening to relax and unwind.
 Use the extra time to learn a new hobby, read to the kids or go for a walk around the neighborhood.
 Download the handy, free Is My Food Safe? mobile app and check out the Time to Toss? feature for a food storage guide.